Does It Really Matter If Your Friends Don't Like Your Partner?

 Is it ever acceptable to tell a friend you don’t like the person they’re dating?
 In those early days, when as little as a wrinkled nose is tantamount to a veto, how do you wield that power responsibly?
 And if things sour further down the line, when do you pipe up?

-I realized while writing my book, What Would The Spice Girls Do? that prioritizing your mates over snogging partners is advice we internalized way back in the days of adidas poppers and inflatable furniture.
+I realised while writing my book, What Would The Spice Girls Do? that prioritising your mates over snogging partners is advice we internalised way back in the days of adidas poppers and inflatable furniture.
 In fact, it was one of the key pillars of girl power.
 While our mums’ generation was taught that snaring a mate was priority number one for girls once they left the playground, we were sold quite the opposite message.
 If you wanna be our lover, you have to get (only platonically, this is very important) with our friends.

 Advertisement